centrahq/api-documentation/user/pages/01.overview/02.products/docs.md

 ## How should I set up Product structure in my Centra?

-That is a design decision you should carefully consider when onboarding with Centra.
+This is a design decision you should carefully consider when onboarding with Centra.
 It may differ depending on the type of products you are selling and your business model.
 If you're selling clothes, your product structure will be different than if you're selling jewelery.

 | | Shirts | Phone cases v1 | Phone cases v2 |
 |---|---|---|---|